juhasev/sample-ninja-help/recruitment-sources.md

 To edit recruitment sources click on the name.

-> More detailed help file is available in the edit / create dialog.
+> More detailed help is available in the edit / create dialog.

 ## Create new recruitment sources